-Anaakhtar Concludes Pilot Program With Modern Montessori School
+AnaAkhtar Concludes Pilot Program with Modern Montessori School

-(MENAFN- Mid-East Info) A new chapter in education innovation began today as AnaAkhtar , the pioneering platform for social, emotional, and behavioral development, celebrated the successful conclusion of its pilot program in partnership with Modern Montessori School.
+(MENAFNEditorial) Amman, Jordan, 16 December 2024: A new chapter in education innovation began today as AnaAkhtar, the pioneering platform for social, emotional, and behavioral development, celebrated the successful conclusion of its pilot program in partnership with Modern Montessori School.

 In a heartwarming ceremony held at the school, AnaAkhtar showcased its unique ability to connect students, parents, and counselors in a way that redefines traditional learning.
 The event spotlighted the onboarding journey of the platform’s very first users—students, parents, and counselors—highlighting how AnaAkhtar creates a seamless and user-friendly experience designed to engage and empower.